 So off I went.
 Since it was kind of last minute, I really didn’t plan well and well, there were some mess ups.
 Like not having any food and not having anywhere to stay.
 (This is one of those trips I haven’t written about yet) I didn’t want to leave though.
 I’ll never forget the sound of those elk and my microwave burrito in only place in the honest to goodness, literal, middle of nowhere Montana.

-I’ve made it no secret how much I love Little Rock.
+I’ve made no secret about how much I love Little Rock.
 After visiting in 2018 as part of a “Savor Arkansas” culinary tour and attending their annual World Cheese Dip Championship, I had plans to return this year as I was driving to and from Nevada.
 It’s a place I’d go to over and over.

-It also seems I’m always on some sort of quest, and my Little Rock quest is completing the Little Rock Locally Labeled Passport, a passport you get stamped as you visit the participating breweries, distillery and wineries in town.
-It’s a fun activity as I’m passing through the city.
+It also seems I’m always on some sort of quest, and my Little Rock quest is completing the Little Rock Locally Labeled Passport.
+It’s passport you get stamped as you visit the participating breweries, distillery and wineries in town.

-This time when the wonderful people at Visit Little Rock knew I was coming to town again, they invited me to be a judge, yes a judge, at the 2019 World Cheese Dip Championship!
+This time when the awesome people at Visit Little Rock knew I was coming to town again, they invited me to be a judge, yes a judge, at the 2019 World Cheese Dip Championship!
 Last year I was an attendee and this year, they let me judge!
 Let me just say, I was honored.

 One of the things I love about Little Rock is the sense of community.
 The Cheese Dip Championship is held to raise money for Harmony Health Clinic that provides medical care for the uninsured and the underserved in Little Rock.
 It felt really good to help out and be a part of something so meaningful.

-Once again, I met some awesome people and come on, it’s cheese dip!
+Once again, I met some wonderful people and come on, it’s cheese dip!
 Who wouldn’t want to try twenty-three different kinds of cheese dip?
-Thank you Little Rock for a great moment in 2019.
+Thank you Little Rock for one of my top moments in 2019.